DJSaunders1997/Conda-Wingman/README.md

 ### 0.1.0

 Changing to [semantic versioning numbers](https://semver.org/).
 Added functionality to create conda environment YAML files from the command pallet.
+Small update to logo.

 ### 0.0.2